-Do I have to join in with singing/praying etc?
+Do I have to join in with singing, praying, or anything else?

-I'm not sure what I believe, is it suitable for me?
+I'm not sure what I believe.
+Is church suitable for me?

-Well, first off, you won’t be the only one here who isn’t sure about this stuff - in fact, some of the most interesting people here are the ones who realise they don’t have it all figured out.
+Well, you won’t be the only one here who isn’t sure about this stuff - in fact, some of the most interesting people here are the ones who realise they don’t have it all figured out.
 What we do on a Sunday is overtly Christian - this is a church worship service after all.
 But we’ve found that people from other faiths and none often find stuff of real value here.
-Wherever you are on your journey you are very welcome here.
-We hope you’ll find something useful here too.
+Wherever you are on your journey you are very welcome here - we hope you’ll find something useful here too.

 The talk is based on a reading from the Bible.
 We’ve found that as we read the Bible we are consistently challenged/encouraged/surprised/comforted by what we find there.
 In fact some would say that spending time with these words helps them feel more closely connected to God.
-The Sunday morning talk is really a way for us to read a passage slowly and make connections between it and our day to day lives.
-It might seem a funny idea, giving our attention to an ancient text.
-The best thing is just to come with an open mind and open heart and see how it feels to you.
+The Sunday morning talk is really a way for us to read a passage slowly and make connections between it and our day-to-day lives.
+It might seem a funny idea, giving our attention to an ancient text, but the best thing is just to come with an open mind and open heart and see how it feels to you.

 Will I find the service very long and boring and irrelevant?

 Well, possibly.
-There are many people here on a Sunday from many different backgrounds and with a big spread of ages too.
-Some people will like some bits of the service more than other bits - and others might really like those things they didn’t enjoy.
-Our service isn’t supposed to be a well crafted variety show or anything like that.
-It’s more like a celebration of all the people who have made CCC their spiritual home and it’s a recognition of the ways we’ve found God at work among us.
-Most people are pleasantly surprised how enjoyable the service is when they first come.
+There are many people here on a Sunday from many different backgrounds and with a wide spread of ages too.
+Some people will like some bits of the service more than other bits - and others might really like those things the first lot didn’t enjoy.
+Our service isn’t supposed to be a well-crafted variety show or anything like that.
+It’s more like a celebration of all the people who have made CCC their spiritual home. and a recognition of the ways we’ve found God at work among us.
+Most people are pleasantly surprised by how enjoyable the service is when they first come.
 As you get to know more and more of the other people in the church it becomes more meaningful still.